Thunder Bay Audubon Society

 Lake Besser

 In the spring and fall, waterfowl of many species visit here.
-Ring-necked ducks land here in the hundreds.

 At the intersection of US23 and Johnson Street, follow Johnson Street east for two blocks.
 Besser Worldwide Corporate Headquarters will be on the north side of the road, and a flooding of the Thunder Bay River (caused by the Ninth Street Dam) created a quiet lake on the other side.
+The opposite side of the lake can be accessed from 11th Avenue.

-Min-Hunt Nature Preserve of the Thunder Bay Audubon Society
+Min-Hunt Nature Preserve

 This is a mature woods and old apple orchard with a nice hiking trail through it.
 Warblers and woodland species abound.